rjwalls/CS4401-notes/2020-02-02-adversarial_ml.md

 machine learning systems.
 An excellent primer on the steps already being taken to minimize harm in complex systems with potentially faulty algorithms.

-Required material:

- - ["Adversarial Attacks and Defences: A Survey"][gg_chakraborty] This is a survey paper of recent developments in adversarial attacks on machine learning systems, and defense that have been developed against them.
-It has both technical details on how attacks and defenses are carried out (which you should read one or two to get a feel for and then skim) as well as overviews of which strategies are still considered effective and which ones have proven unhelpful.
- - ["Slight Street Sign Modifications Can Completely Fool Machine Learning Algorithms"][gg_ackerman] A non-technical overview of a white box adversarial attack, showing how such an attack could be carried out in the real world.
-In this particular attack, researchers were able to make slight alterations to physical street signs that interfered with algorithmic identification, but were not obviously malicious to human observers.
- - ["This Neural Net Hallucinates Sheep"][gg_shane] This article describes a particular type of errors with a single ML based computer vision system, and explores why machine learning is prone to this kind of mistake.
-In particular, it addresses one reason why ML often works well and then suddenly makes mistakes that seem absurd to humans.

-Optional materials:
- - [Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter][gg_matsakis] This article describes an attack very similar to the street sign article, but performed on a black box system- one the attackers had no internal access to.
-As you read, think about how the writer describes the computer vision system: are they anthropomorphizing it?
-Is that helpful or harmful?
- - [Watson Medical Algorithm][gg_munroe] A visual representation of some of the decision making processes underlying current state of the art medical machine learning systems.
-An excellent primer on the steps already being taken to minimize harm in complex systems with potentially faulty algorithms.

 [gg_chakraborty]:https://arxiv.org/pdf/1810.00069.pdf
 [gg_ackerman]:https://spectrum.ieee.org/cars-that-think/transportation/sensors/slight-street-sign-modifications-can-fool-machine-learning-algorithms
 [gg_shane]:http://nautil.us/blog/this-neural-net-hallucinates-sheep